-It's not easy to bring something new to the Australian beer landscape now it's populated by hundreds of breweries and you can find quality venues with rotating tap lineups in country towns.
+It's not easy to bring something new to the Australian beer landscape now that it's populated by hundreds of breweries and you can find quality venues with rotating tap lineups in country towns.
 But it's fair to say Dollar Bill Brewing have managed to stand out from the crowd from the moment they first appeared.

 For one, the first ripple they sent through the industry came in the shape of a funky, barrel-aged, hopped cider.
-Then, when they were ready to bring their first beers to market, they started out with the sort of styles most drinkers advance to after years of exploring: barrel-aged blends inspired by the lambics of Belgium.
+Then, when they were ready to bring their first beers to market, they started out with the sort of styles many drinkers only advance to after years of exploring: barrel-aged blends inspired by the lambics of Belgium.
 Better still, the beers were brilliant, knocking drinkers sideways and, despite their very limited release, flying into the upper echelons of our Best New Victorian Beers list.

-The family-run venture launched by Fiona and Ed Nolle from their home in Ballarat hasn't put a foot wrong since.
+The family-run venture launched by Fiona and Ed Nolle from their home in Ballarat has hardly put a foot wrong since.
 The barrel-aged blends and fruited farmhouse ales have continued to impress palates wherever they've landed; their first "core range" beer, Learning To Breathe collected a trophy at the 2019 Indies just weeks after release.
 And they've stamped their distinctive personalities onto a local beer world that's been eager to welcome them.

 Add in a background that takes in one of the country's leading winemakers going by the nom de plume "Attorney at Large" Miguel Sanchez, a label designer who's also responsible for an entire country's currency, regular runs from Melbourne to Ballarat with freshly-filled barrels, plus a portable Quarter Bar (25 cents in a dollar; 25 taps on the bar) and this isn't your typical brewing company.